bioinformatics-centre/BayesTyper/README.md

 <br/>
 ##### Set of variants (`<variants>`)
 Set of variants (VCF format) to be genotyped by BayesTyper (required).
-Only the 5 first columns in the VCF file are required.
+Only the eight first columns in the VCF file are required.

 <br/>
 ##### Sample information (`<samples>`)